-•Limitations of existing biometrics and passwords: Despite the ubiquitous use of biometrics like fingerprints, retina/iris and facial features for commercial use, mobile devices still utilize auxiliary passwords for additional forms of secure communication.
-The use of traditional passwords often yields drawbacks in terms of user recollection, password strength and scale.
 Fingerprints, although unique, are transferable and can be left on various surfaces that users have daily interaction with.
 Such vulnerabilities are exploited via plastic, latex or gelatin based molds, used to forge a copy of the individuals biometric.
-Additionally, high resolution images/videos are used in counterfeiting retina and facial recognition software [2].
-Hence, we believe that a new class of biophysical signals drawn from within the user's own body, such as the well-known electrocardiogram (ECG) signal [3], can yield high levels of individual distinction [4] and have found increasing use in secure communication [5].
+Additionally, high resolution images/videos are used in counterfeiting retina and facial recognition software [2], [3].
+Hence, we believe that a new class of biophysical signals drawn from within the user's own body, such as the wellknown electrocardiogram (ECG) signal [3], can yield high levels of individual distinction [4] and has found increasing use in secure communication [5].
 Capturing and relaying these signals to an external point remains an open challenge, which we propose to tackle in this paper.

-•Limitations of over-the-air RF: Although research on key generation and sharing for wireless sensors have made rapid strides, increasingly sophisticated sniffing attacks, coupled with limited computational resources within the sensors, pose practical limitations [2].
+•Limitations of over-the-air RF: Although research on key generation and sharing for wireless sensors has made rapid strides, increasingly sophisticated sniffing attacks, coupled with limited computational resources within the sensors, pose practical limitations.
 Instead, we propose an alternate method of transmitting information securely using GC that bypasses the vulnerable RF transmission channel.
 GC uses weak electrical current (0.5mA) that is modulated by the information to be transmitted.
 This data carrying signal is coupled to the body tissue, here the skin surface, by simple, small form-factor electrodes.
-By setting the operating frequency in the range 100kHz-1MHz, the signal energy is largely retained within the human tissue.
+By setting the frequency in the range 100kHz-1MHz, the signal energy is largely retained within the human tissue [1].
 Thus, with negligible amount of external radiation, it mitigates sniffing attacks.
 The only way to intercept the signal is to physically touch the subject with a pair of receiving electrodes.